MZN-57/EA/README.md

 The notebook spits out:
 - Accuracy scores for each training method.
 - Graphs showing how the network learns over time.
-- A side-by-side comparison of DE, DE+GA, and BP to see which one’s the champ.
+- A side-by-side comparison of DE, DE+GA, and BP to see which one is better.

-## License
-This project is under the MIT License, so feel free to use it, tweak it, or share it.
-Check the [LICENSE](LICENSE) file for the details.

-## Shoutouts
-- Big thanks to the MNIST dataset and scikit-learn for making data access a breeze.
-- Inspired by the awesome world of evolutionary algorithms and neural networks.

-Have fun exploring, and let me know if you have any questions or cool ideas to add!